meant-ion/TuringMod/README.md

 	- !suggestion: gets a viewer's suggestion on what should be added to the bot/improved upon and writes it to file to be read and considered later on, probably after stream.

+	- !followage: returns the amount of time that a user has been following the stream.
+Currently says it in the chatroom, not whispers.
+				  Would need to have the bot verified as a bot on Twitch to do so.
+				  * Verification currently in progress

 MOD/STREAMER ONLY COMMANDS:

 	- !addcommand: allows for the creation of custom message commands on the fly, with the command's name being first and then the message.

+	- !so: gives a shoutout to a specified user into the chatroom